What are sinuses?

 Allergy medicines.
-For sinusitis caused by allergies, antihistamines and other allergy medicines can reduce swelling.
+For sinusitis caused by allergies, antihistamines and other allergy medications can reduce swelling.

 Treatment for chronic sinusitis may include:

-Referral to specialist.
-Your provider may recommend you see an ear, nose, and throat (ENT) specialist.
+Referral to a specialist.
+Your provider may recommend you see an ear, nose and throat (ENT) specialist.

 Inhaled corticosteroid medicine.
 Nasal sprays or drops with steroids are often prescribed.